Preserve What's Yours

 Capital Gains Bypass Trust - This strategy can eliminate capital gains taxes on highly appreciated assets (like stocks, real estate, etc), provide a substantial tax deduction and can potentially increase your retirement income for life.
 It is generally recommended that you use the Tax-Free Inheritance Trust (insurance trust) in tandem to avoid "disinheriting" your children and grandchildren.

-Private Family Foundation - A Family Dynasty of wealth over many generations, with powerful tax benefits and asset protection features, which also compensates your heirs for doing charitable work in the community.
-Common strategy for estates valued over $20 million.
+Private Family Foundation - A Family Dynasty of wealth over many generations, with powerful tax benefits and asset protection features.
+May compensate heirs for doing charitable work in the community.

 Action To Take